prmr/SoftwareDesign/modules/Module-01.md

 ### Scope

 A bit of important terminology about various variable *scopes* that impact encapsulation in Java.
+A scope for a variable refers to the subset of the program where that variable is visible and can be accessed.

 * **Global Scope**: Class variables (a.k.a. static fields) denoted as `public` can be accessed by any other part of the program, and are said to be *global*.
 Similarly, instance variables (a.k.a. non-static fields) denoted as `public` can be accessed by any part of the program that transitively has a reference to the corresponding instance.
 These are also considered to be in the global scope.
 Ideally very few elements should be in the global scope, if any.